-Sprout.ai raises $11m Series A led by Octopus Ventures to apply AI to insurance claims – TechCrunch
+Sprout.ai raises $11M Series A led by Octopus Ventures to apply AI to insurance claims – TechCrunch

 Nick Sando, early-stage fintech investor at Octopus Ventures, said: “We are often at our most vulnerable when we submit insurance claims, and it doesn’t help when we then have to wait another month for it to be processed.
 Sprout.ai empowers insurers to process claims in a fraction of the time, creating much better outcomes for customers when they need it most.”

-As we can see, the market is hotting up for this kind of service, so it will be interesting see if these startups end up ‘land-locked’ to their language markets or not.
+As we can see, the market is heating up for this kind of service, so it will be interesting to see if these startups end up “land-locked” to their language markets or not.
 Certainly, I can see M&A opportunities for whoever starts to lead the pack.